DataDog/dd-trace-dotnet/README.md

 #### Advanced Usage

-When creating a tracer, you may also add some metadata to your services to customize how they will appear in the web ui:
+When creating a tracer, add some metadata to your services to customize how they will appear in your Datadog application:

 ```csharp
 var serviceInfoList = new List<ServiceInfo>